AGCoL

 Hovers and popups

-Hovering the mouse over a hit-wire or gene shows information about them in Information, either in the box on the left side of the window (full 2D) or at the bottom of the window (2D from Dot Plot).
+Hovering the mouse over a hit-wire or gene shows information about them in the Information box, either the box on the left side of the window (full 2D) or at the bottom of the window (2D from Dot Plot).

 Right clicking on a hit-wire or gene popups a window with additional information.
 The information in a popup can be copied by dragging the mouse over it followed by the copy command.
 The popup does not go away until the OK button is selected or the SyMAP is exited.
 Any number of gene popups can be present.